engtuncay/engtuncay.github.io/vue/js-vue-3-component-2.md

 ## Scoped Styles

-*Note:* Now maybe you remember that earlier in the course.
-I mentioned that no matter where you added your styling, it would always be treated as global styling that affects the entire app.
+*Note:* no matter where you added your styling, it would always be treated as global styling that affects the entire app unless it is defined with scoped attribute.

 Vue component'imizde style etiketimize/elementine scoped attribute'ı ekleriz.